petertwigg/petertwigg.github.io/index.md

 I have been meditating for over 40 years and had the privilege of teaching meditation in workshops and private practice all around the world.

 I also employ techniques of meditation and mindfulness to bring about health, healing and transformation.
-I also practice as a homeopath and naturopath.
+I practice as a homoeopath and naturopath.
 Some of the outcomes of my work include helping people restore health and resolve emotional blockages so you are free to be yourself.

 Helping clients to achieve more of their potential and recognise their true nature are key benchmarks to changing.
 ##### Quotes